Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: A Review of Pseudocones

-which is what was to be shown. \end{proof} \begin{rmk} It is worth noting that the exact use of the invertibility of the witness transformations of the pseudonatural transformations appears in Lines (\ref{Eqn: First line of the inverse cancellation}) and (\ref{Eqn: Second line of inverse cancellation}) of the proof above.
+\begin{rmk} It is worth noting that the exact use of the invertibility of the witness transformations of the pseudonatural transformations appears in Lines (\ref{Eqn: First line of the inverse cancellation}) and (\ref{Eqn: Second line of inverse cancellation}) of the proof above.
 In particular, we actually cancelled a natural isomorphism with its inverse.
 This shows that if we tried to define the pseudolimit's 2-dimensional universal property with respect to lax or oplax transformations, this would not work.
 For similar reasons, we cannot try to define a pseudolimit for a lax or oplax functor in this way.
 There is a similar result for oplax limits of lax functors (in terms of the category of oplax cones).
-However, the explicit formula for the transition isomorphisms $\Sigma_{\underline{\alpha}A}$ as given in Theorem \ref{Theorem: Defining functors and nat transforms between equivariant categories and functors} in this oplax cone extension of the result will not be the same. \end{rmk}
+However, the explicit formula for the transition isomorphisms $\Sigma_{\underline{\alpha}A}$ as given in Theorem \ref{Theorem: Defining functors and nat transforms between equivariant categories and functors} in this oplax cone extension of the result will not be the same. \end{rmk} \begin{cor} For any $1$-category $\Cscr$, the pseudocone construction $\PC(-)$ gives a strict $2$-functor $\PC:\Bicat(\Cscr^{\op},\fCat) \to \fCat$.
+In particular, $\PC(-)$ gives a strictly functorial model of $1$-category-indexed pseudolimits in $\fCat$. \end{cor}